projectacrn/acrn-hypervisor/doc/developer-guides/sw_design_guidelines.rst

    * - Configuration data provided by BSP
      - This module is used to virtualize LAPIC, and the configuration data is provided by BSP.
-       For example, some VMs use LAPIC pass-through and the other VMs use vLAPIC.
+       For example, some VMs use LAPIC passthrough and the other VMs use vLAPIC.
      - If a function pointer is used, the prerequisite is "hv_operation_mode == OPERATIONAL".